How to Run a Budget vs Actual Analysis and Fix Variances

 Static budgets, which remain fixed regardless of operational changes, serve as the baseline for comparison.
 On the other hand, actual budgets reflect the dynamic financial performance over a specific period.
 Together, these tools form the foundation of variance analysis, enabling organizations to pinpoint areas where performance deviates from expectations.

-For professionals in FP&A roles, Budget to Actual Variance Analysis is a cornerstone responsibility.
+For professionals in Financial Planning and Analysis (FP&A) roles, Budget to Actual Variance Analysis is a cornerstone responsibility.
 It ensures that financial statements align with operational realities, offering clarity on discrepancies.
 Analysis of performance discrepancies is further supported by financial statements for startup founders, which offer clarity on how recorded figures align with actual operations.

 Why Budget vs Actual Analysis Matters for Your Business